OmBhandwaldar/ZapFlow/README.md

 - Kafka: Implemented Kafka for event-driven communication.
 - Docker: Deployed the application in Docker containers, enabling easy scaling and consistent environments across different systems.

+## Working

+- frontend: Contains the code for the frontend of the application.
+- primary-backend: Acts as a first primary backend having user, trigger, action and zap routes for backend requests.
+- worker: Pulls tasks from kafka queue, performs the task and puts it back to the queue to perform the next task.
+- processor: Pulls remaining tasks from the database and puts it into the kafka queue.

 ## Impact

 - Increased Efficiency: Automated repetitive tasks, allowing the team to focus on strategic initiatives.